React is one of the most popular JavaScript libraries used to build modern, dynamic web applications.

 Although search engines can digest the JavaScript code, and crawl it, too, it’s not going to necessarily index it.

-The reason for that is simple: There isn’t much for it to index.
+The reason for that is simple: There isn’t much for it to index if the rendering hasn't occurred yet.

-To solve that challenge, there are few things you can do.
+To solve that challenge, there are a few things you can do.

 1. Implement Server Side Rendering